transloadit/android-sdk/README.md

 This is an **Android** SDK to make it easy to talk to the [Transloadit](https://transloadit.com) REST API.

+## Requirements

+- Build tooling: JDK 17 or newer (we test on JDK 17 and 21 via Gradle/Docker).
+- Runtime bytecode: the published AAR targets Java 11, so consuming apps can desugar on older toolchains.

 ## Install

 The JARs can be downloaded manually from [Maven Central](https://search.maven.org/artifact/com.transloadit.android.sdk/transloadit-android).